Irish Dancing is more than just a hobby and profession for me; it is a love for a lifestyle that serves a great purpose.

 As a result, over the past 3 years I have dedicated myself to developing the ultimate solution for dancers.
 A system whereby every element has been broken down to the finest detail, in order to enable optimal patterning from the outset.

-An all encompassing approach through which the cause of a problem is tackled, as opposed to the outcome.
+An all encompassing approach whereby it's not the symptom of a problem that is tackled, but the root cause. .